Welcome to the UC San Diego Natural Reserve System

 Dawson Los Monos Canyon Reserve

 Located in Vista, California, 45 minutes northeast of the main campus, Dawson's unique topographies and habitats include the perennial Agua Hedionda Creek, coast live oak woodland, and inland sage scrub.
-Dawson has two weather stations and a research/dormitory trailer.

 Elliott Chaparral Reserve

 Located 25 minutes east of the main campus near MCAS Miramar, Elliott was almost entirely burned by the 2003 Cedar fire.
 The subsequent succession of chaparral habitat and recovery of animal populations have been the focus of several studies.
-Elliott also has a weather station and research trailer.

-Kendall Frost Reserve
+Kendall Frost Marsh Reserve

 Scripps Coastal Reserve